Madrigal (Breaking Bad): Plot

 A Houston-based Madrigal executive named Lydia Rodarte-Quayle asks Mike to kill eleven men from Gus's operation in order to tie up loose ends.
 Mike refuses, as Gus paid them enough to keep quiet.
 However, when he is called in to meet with Hank and Steve Gomez, Mike learns the authorities have seized all of the offshore accounts Gus had set up for key underlings in his meth operation.
 Mike is affected as well since his account (set up in his 10-year-old granddaughter's name) was worth $2 million.
-On Mike's way into his interview at the DEA offices, he runs into a visibly scared Duane Chow—Gus' methylamine supplier—who was just leaving his own DEA interview.
+On Mike's way into his interview at the DEA offices, he runs into a visibly scared Duane Chow—Gus's methylamine supplier—who was just leaving his own DEA interview.

 Later, Chow invites Mike to his home to discuss their shared problem with the police.
 Mike correctly suspects that it is a setup and gets the jump on Chris, one of his former men, who has already killed Chow.
 Chris explains that Lydia had contracted him to kill everyone after Mike refused, as he needs the money.
 Mike kills Chris and later breaks into Lydia's house in Houston.
 As he is about to execute her, Lydia's panicked pleas about her daughter affect him.
 He decides to spare Lydia in exchange for her becoming Walt's new methylamine supplier.
 Mike calls Walt and accepts a partnership in the new meth operation.

-Skyler has become paralyzed by feelings of overwhelming fear and helplessness at the type of person Walt has become.
-Walt joins Skyler in bed for the night, gently explaining why it's for the best that she accepts the new phase their lives have entered, and again hints at remorse for what happened to Ted.
-Even though her back is still facing him, Walt continues to reassure Skyler on how things are much better than she thinks they are, and begins making unsolicited sexual advances towards Skyler, who remains completely quiet.
+Walt tries to resume an ordinary home life with Skyler, not accepting that she is terrified of him.
+While Walt joins a silent and motionless Skyler in bed for the night, he insists their lives will soon be back to normal, and makes unreciprocated sexual advances on her.